parallelchain-io/hotstuff_rs/Specification.md

 In particular, the logic used in HotStuff-rs' Pipelined Mode is the same as the logic used in Algorithm 3 in PODC '19 HotStuff; that is, a block should be committed in the Pipelined Mode when it meets two requirements:
-1. **3-Chain**: the block must head a sequence of 3 QCs.
+1. **3-Chain**: the block must head a sequence of 3 PCs.
-2. **Consecutive views**: the 3 QCs that follow the block must each have *consecutively increasing* views, i.e., `justify3.view == justify2.view + 1 == justify1.view + 2` where
+2. **Consecutive views**: the 3 PCs that follow the block must each have *consecutively increasing* views, i.e., `justify3.view == justify2.view + 1 == justify1.view + 2` where
    `justify3.block.justify == justify2`, `justify2.block.justify == justify1`, and `justify1.block
    = block`.

 The nuanced difference between HotStuff-rs and PODC '19 HotStuff with regards to `block_to_commit` logic has to do with the *Phased Mode*.
-Specifically, the difference is that PODC '19's Algorithm 1 requires that `Prepare`, `Precommit`, and `Commit` QCs that follow a block have the **same view** number in order for this sequence of QCs to commit the block, whereas on the other hand, HotStuff-rs' Phased Mode requires *only* that these QCs have **consecutive view** numbers, just like Pipelined Mode and Algorithm 3.
+Specifically, the difference is that PODC '19's Algorithm 1 requires that `Prepare`, `Precommit`, and `Commit` PCs that follow a block have the **same view** number in order for this sequence of PCs to commit the block, whereas on the other hand, HotStuff-rs' Phased Mode requires *only* that these PCs have **consecutive view** numbers, just like Pipelined Mode and Algorithm 3.

 The underlying reason why the same view requirement is used in PODC '19's Algorithm 1 but the